Metrics for Project Management: How to Measure & Track Success

 - Understand the purpose or goal of the project or work

-- Determine what critical success factors need to be fulfilled in order for you to succeed and achieve the goal
+- Determine what critical success factors need to be fulfilled for you to succeed and achieve the goal

 - Take each critical success factor for the project or program and identify how you will measure its fulfillment